mautic/developer-documentation-new/docs/rest_api/emails.rst

        "failedCount": 0
    }

-Create a reply to a send email send row
+Create a reply to a send Email send row
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This endpoint can create a record that a specific email stat row
+This endpoint can create a record that a specific Email stat row
 received a reply.
-It will also mark an email send stat as read.
+It will also mark an Email send stat as read.

 .. _http-request-7: